Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/fey-trickster.md

 ---

 #
-You learn the [[Subterfuge]] cantrip.
+Starting at 3rd level, you learn the [[Subterfuge]] cantrip.
 When you use it to teleport an object you are carrying to your hand, you can do so as an interaction with the object.